TJZine/tzineIMDBProject/README.md

 Project 1 Sprint 1
 1. Tristan Zine
 2. Requirements.txt contains the packages needed to run the program.
 Specifically the requests module.
+Also need to create file titled "secrets.py" with a variable inside named "api_key" with your own api key as value.
-3. The project connects to the IMDb API, first to retrieve the list of the top 250 TV shows.
+4. The project connects to the IMDb API, first to retrieve the list of the top 250 TV shows.
 Second to retrieve the 5 specific shows User ratings listed in the project specifications.
 It then writes the list of shows and user ratings to a text file, each with their own line.
 4. The only thing missing from the project at the moment in working with pytest on github.